 There are lots of ways to have a wedding ceremony, and all sorts of old and new traditions you can incorporate so that your wedding is more significant than the standard recitation of your vows followed by a ring exchange and a kiss.
 Below are some of the wedding ceremony ideas that stood out to me as the most individual and fun rituals incorporated into weddings I have photographed.

 I love handfastings.
 I’m not ashamed to say it all began from watching the elopement scene in Braveheart many years ago as a young girl and thinking, “This is the most amazing wedding I have ever seen.”
 (I was 12, gimme a break!)
 But I still love the handfasting ritual.
-Catholic ceremonies often incorporate a version of this, where the couple’s hands are wrapped and blessed in the priest’s cloth, but a true handfasting a little different.
-Instead of a blessing occurring, usually there are vows said during the handfasting the way there are during a ring exchange.
+Catholic ceremonies often incorporate a version of this, where the couple’s hands are wrapped and blessed in the priest’s cloth.
+A true handfasting a little different, originating in Celtic culture and symbolizing two people being bonded together.
+There are vows said during the handfasting the way there are during a ring exchange.
 Some couples even opt to forego a ring exchange and only do a handfasting.
 The cord that is used can be made from colors or materials that are significant to the couple, and if the knot is tied correctly, it will remain tied even when the couples hands are removed.
 This handfasting ritual is where the phrase “tying the knot” originates.
 My clients Autumn & Eric incorporated a handfasting ritual into their October masquerade wedding, and it was such a pleasure to behold.

 Michelle and Tony decided that during their intimate beach wedding they would create an anniversary box.
 The box contained a bottle of wine and during the ceremony Michelle and Tony placed letters they had written to each other in the days leading up to the wedding. the box was locked as part of the ceremony and Michelle and Tony will open it on their first anniversary to read the letters to each other and share the bottle of wine.